 7-Eleven is among the world’s largest and most widely recognized and iconic retailers, both inside and outside the c-store channel.
 The company’s iconic Slurpee, Big Gulp soft drinks and fresh-made coffees have helped 7-Eleven grow throughout North America and in several countries overseas.

-Convenience items range from cigarettes and magazines, to sweet and salty snacks, beer and wine.
-7-Eleven distinguishes itself from the competition with its many proprietary and private-label items.
-On the foodservice front, the chain has recently rolled out its "fresh" initiative, adding more fresh food items across the chain.
-Technology meanwhile plays a major role in the brand's evolution, including its 7Rewards loyalty app, a new BillPay app, third-party delivery and even a promotional play around drone delivery.
+In terms of in-store assortment, 7-Eleven convenience items range from cigarettes and magazines to sweet and salty snacks and beer and wine.
+7-Eleven distinguishes itself from its competition with its many proprietary and private-label items.
+On the foodservice front, the chain rolled out its “fresh” initiative, adding more fresh food items across the chain.
+Technology, meanwhile, plays a major role in the brand’s evolution, including its 7Rewards loyalty app, a new BillPay app, third-party delivery and even a promotion involving drone delivery.

-For management purposes, corporate/franchised North American stores are organized into geographical zones.
-7-Eleven Hawaii also is a franchised area, and that operation reports to Seven-Eleven Japan, not the U.S. Franchise Group in Irving.
-7-Eleven Inc. is wholly owned subsidiary of Tokyo-based Seven & I Holdings Co., which is publicly-traded on the Tokyo Stock Exchange.
+For management purposes, corporate and franchised North American stores are organized into geographical zones.
+7-Eleven Hawaii also is a franchised area, which reports to Seven-Eleven Japan, not the U.S. franchise group in Irving, Texas.
+7-Eleven Inc. is a wholly owned subsidiary of Tokyo-based Seven & I Holdings Co., which is publicly traded on the Tokyo Stock Exchange.

 |Rank Last Year:||1|